theochva/homebrew-oldversions/README.md

 # homebrew-oldversions
-Contains forumlas for older version of certain packages
+Contains formulas for older version of certain packages